nicoRomeroCuruchet/SelfBalancingRobot/README.md

 # Getting Started
-Once the project is set up, you can launch the simulation environment and run the control algorithms to observe the robot's self-balancing behavior.
+Once the project is set up, run the control algorithms to observe the robot's self-balancing behavior.

       python3 main.py